-Natural and Life History of Carpenter St. Croix Valley Nature Center’s Abbey the Rabbit
+Natural and Life History of Carpenter St. Croix Valley Nature Center’s Sapa the Rabbit

 Description: There are over 50 breeds of domestic rabbit.
 The largest breeds weigh over 20 pounds and include the Flemish Giant.
-The smallest breeds weigh less than a pound including the Columbia Basin Pygmy Rabbit.
-Carpenter Nature Center’s rabbit is likely a ‘Rex’.
-This breed is known for its soft fur.
-Through selective breeding ‘Rex’ rabbits do not grow long guard hairs.
+The smallest breeds weigh less than a pound, including the Columbia Basin Pygmy Rabbit.
+Carpenter Nature Center’s rabbit is a cross-breed of Mini Rex and Holland Lop.
+Mini Rex are known for their very soft fur and their recessive gene that makes their fur stand out rather than lay flat against their body.
+Holland Lops are known for their lopped ears (ears that hang down) and their sweet temperament.
 Rabbits have four sharp incisors (teeth) that grow throughout their life.
 Rabbits move by hopping, using their long and powerful hind legs.
 A rabbit’s hind feet have a thick padding of fur to dampen the shock of rapid hopping.
 Rabbits have short fluffy tails.
-Rabbits are not rodents, they are lagomorphs and are related to hares & pikas.
+Rabbits are not rodents; they are lagomorphs and are related to hares and pikas.

 Vocalizations: Rabbits thump their feet when they are frightened or angry.
 They grunt when they are aggressive, sniff when they are annoyed and will make a shrill scream when they are afraid or are in pain.
 They may even grind their teeth when they are contented.